 Certain of our financial professionals are registered representatives of a broker-dealer.
-These financial professionals may offer securities and receive compensation such as commissions, 12b-1 fees, or trails, when doing securities transactions separate from offering investment advice through us.
+These financial professionals may offer securities and receive commissions when doing securities transactions separate from offering investment advice through us.
 This is a conflict of interest if the financial professional recommends that you invest in a security which results in a commission being paid to the financial professional.